zdebeer99/gojade/ReadMe.md

 ```
 methods defined on the model struct passed to the render function is also accessible from jade.

-**variable names**
+**Variables**

 * Variable names is case sensitive.

-* Only public fields can be accessed from a struct.
+* Only public fields and methods can be accessed from a struct passed to the render method.

-* If a variable is not defined a warning will be Logged and nil is returned.

-* nil will eval to false
+* nil will eval to an empty string or false in a condition.

+* calling a field or a method on a nil variable will throw an error.
+    Example: lets say the object person is null then "person.Name" will throw an error. but just "person" will return a empty string.

 **doctype**